oreximus/scratchpad/armour_infosec.md

 - from 192.168.1.2 to 192.168.1.254

+# Class 09

+## Topologies

+- Topologies by generation:

+  - `line topology`: devices connected in a line series. -`data transferring`: data flow can be done through every devices comes between the source and destination device.

+    - `data security`: every device from where the data goes can see the data.
+    - `in use`: not in practical use nowdays.
+    - `examples`: use in the decoration lights.

+  - `Bus Topology`: transferring data between devices through a common network line.

+    - `data transferring`: data flow between devices does pass along through the connected devices, and if any device fails the network still works and devices can share the data to other devices.
+    - `failing situation`: when the main network line breaks.

+  - `Ring Topology`: all of the devices connected in the ring manner.

+  - `Mesh Topology`: can build network by connecting devices in any random manner, connecting any device to any.
+    (i.e. combination of multiple topologies)

+  - `Full Connected Topology`: all devices are connected to a single devices and sharing data through that.

+  - `Star Topology`: sharing data between devices through a centered placed hub device, and devices are connected to this hub.

+## Networking Devices and Transmission Media

+1. Unshielded Twisted Pair Cable (UTP)

+   - CAT5e support speeds upto 5GB
+   - CAT6 Higher performance speeds upto 10GBps
+   - CAT6a Improved performance for longer distance
+   - cannot folded and neither can be used for very long distance.
+   - `for 100Mbps Ethernet (Fast Ethernet)`:
+     - `transmit`:
+       - Pin 1: Orange/White
+       - Pin 2: Orange
+     - `receive`:
+       - Pin 3: White/Green
+       - Pin 4: Blue

+> Wires color coding:

+    -

+## Class 09

+### MAC Address:

+- unique address assign to device while manufacturing, especially devices that's used for communication.
+- Wired and Wireless: they can be either wire based or wireless based.
+- Speeds: Available in various speeds, ranging from 10 Mbps (older) to 10 Gbps (modern high speed devices)
+- Wake on Lan: Some NICs supports remote power up of the device, a useful feature for remote management.

+###

+- RJ45 used in the PCs for ethernet connection.
+- RJ11 used in telephones.

+### Characteristics MAC Address:

+- Common representation:

+  - Colon Separated
+  - Dash Separated
+  - No Separation

+- 48 bit address
+  - First 24 bit: OUI - Identifies the manufacturer.
+  - Last 24 bit: Manufacture assigned unique identifier.

+3. Static Assignment:
+   - MAC addresses are `burned into` the NIC during manifacturing.
+   - Network Testing
+   - Mac Address Spoofing

+### OUI Range

+- Smallest address: 00:A0:C9:00:00:00
+- Largest address: 00:A0:C9:FF:FF:FF

+### Multicast Mac Address:

+- Types:
+  - `Unicast`
+  - `Multicast`
+  - `Broadcast`

+### Tracing MAC Address:

+-
+-

+### Example

 ## Practicals to do:

 - provide the simple IPv4 with the same network and try to communicate with the same network IP devices.